-At Tuesday’s Digital Journalism Job Summit, we’ll visit with three recent SMU and Digital Journalism alums who all are thriving as Web-empowered media professionals:
+At Thursday’s Digital Journalism Job Summit, we’ll visit with three recent SMU and Digital Journalism alums who all are thriving as Web-empowered media professionals:

 Two additional recent alums will participate in each class via Google Hangout:

 Follow these star alums on Twitter, and come to class with questions!
 BONUS: Marissa wrote a blog post for an earlier Digital class with all kinds of helpful job-hunting tips:

 I’d like to think I learned a thing or two over my job search process so here goes!
 I apologize in advance for any typos..

 1) ENJOY YOURSELF: Enjoy your last few weeks at SMU, they really are some of the best weeks of your entire college career.
 Graduation, especially the Meadows graduation is such an amazing time spent with your family AND friends!

 2) Don’t think you need a job by May 15.
 You don’t.
 You’ve worked really hard the past four years and the right job is out there.
 I remember thinking I should apply to PR jobs just to have “a job” by May 15 like my older siblings had.
 That couldn’t be more false!
 In reality, this could be your last summer without a 9-5 job, so enjoy yourself!